Allstate: Insurance Claims and Settlements

 - McCarthy Wilson in Rockville (and now Baltimore)

 - DeCaro, Doran, Siciliano & DeBlasis (Bowie)

 There two house counsel offices in Maryland, one at 400 East Pratt Street in Baltimore and another at 6411 Ivy Lane in Greenbelt.)

 If you are serving Allstate directly, you can serve the Maryland Insurance Commissioner in lieu of serving the company directly.
 If you are suing a driver that was insured by Allstate, then you must serve that driver.
 The insurance company in those situation provides a lawyer and will pay out any judgment or settlement - potentially limited by the size of the policy - but the negligent driver is the legal defendant.

 Getting a Experienced Maryland Trial Lawyer to Fight for You

 If you have been injured in an automobile accident in Maryland, you need a lawyer to either handle your case or, in smaller cases, at least point you in the right direction.

 You can call Miller & Zois at 800-553-8082.
 Free claim evaluations are also available online to answer any questions you may have.

 More Information Dealing with Allstate

-- Dealing with Encompass Insurance (a sister company of Allstate)
+- Dealing with Encompass Insurance (owned by Allstate)